Showing results for el

 repetition

-El is the masculine definite article, whose most useful translation is the, because it's pointing at some definite thing0 that's known or understood in context.
+El is the masculine form of the and points at some definite thing0 that's known or understood in context.

 el